Kittens and kids

 Kittens, as tough as they may act, are actually really fragile.
+They are, after all, infants.
 And, as much as your child loves animals, youngsters often don’t know their own strength or can be uncoordinated so they may grab, pull, pinch, or fall on kittens, injuring or even killing them.

 Sadly, we have dealt with many cases like this, where kittens have been injured, sometimes fatally, by children who were unsupervised and didn’t realise they couldn’t play as roughly with the kitten as they did.

 Scratching, pouncing, biting, kicking, etc. are normal behaviours for kittens as they learn to play, hunt, and socialise (this is why it’s best to adopt more than one kitten together).

 They also chew and bite as they’re teething, which can go on until they’re over 6 months of age.

 They have very sharp teeth and claws (which they may not know to retract).

 Even during normal play, they could hurt a small child who doesn’t see it coming, and, if they’re afraid or hurt, a kitten will almost certainly lash out.

 Older children generally understand and tolerate this but a baby or toddler probably won’t.
 You don’t want your child to grow up afraid of cats because a kitten hurt them when they were little.